 2. Hire a tour guide.

 If you don´t know anyone in the city then no worries – there are many touring agencies in São Paulo like this one here.
 Options range from graffiti tours, restaurant tours, downtown tours, park tours, and even personalized tours.
 Taking a tour is the simplest way to get to know the city quickly.
-Another plus is that some of these tours are free and utilize public transport, so you can get a quick guide to using the system as a side gift.
 São Paulo is a city that requires your participation in order to be appreciated.
 If you don´t put in some effort, you may go back home underwhelmed.

 3. Be vigilant but to a limit.

-I have lived in São Paulo since 2009 and have only heard of a few cases of thieves who snatch and run.
-In comparison, I was only in Rio for one day and it happened to my brother-in-law – a kid ran up with his bike and tried to snatch his necklace from behind.
-One guess as to why this doesn’t happen much in São Paulo are the logistics of the city: it is very big and and crowded, which makes for a difficult escape.
+I have lived in São Paulo since 2009 and have only heard of a few cases of thieves who snatch and run (although downtown SP had a growth in this in the last few years with kids on bikes grabbing cell phones while users were distracted).
+In comparison, I was only in Rio for one day and it happened to my brother-in-law: a kid ran up with his bike and tried to snatch his necklace from behind.
+One guess as to why this doesn’t happen much in São Paulo is the logistics of the city: it is very big and crowded, which makes for a difficult escape.
 Also, Paulistanos, people from São Paulo, are a generally tougher crowd.
 I have seen my share of thieves run down and beat up.
 Paulistanos like to flash their bling, and they won´t let much get in the way of that.
 São Paulo does have its share of armed muggings, though.
 Assailants usually look for victims who are distracted or away from crowds thus appearing more vulnerable.
 So it’s always good to be vigilant, but there is no need to leave the house with nothing but the shirt on your back.

 4. Find your tribe and enjoy the nightlife.

 A common comparison between São Paulo and Rio de Janeiro is that Rio is a day city while São Paulo is a night city.
 Sampa, as the city is lovingly called by its citizens, does indeed have some very exciting nightlife that caters to every imaginable taste – and maybe even some unimaginable ones too.
 There are countless clubs, bars, and dance house scattered through the metropolis.
-What´s more, one can go from an electronica scene to a hard core metal scene to a pseudo hipster scene in the space of a few blocks.
-For the most part these different groups get along fine and are pretty accepting of new entrants to their circle.
+What´s more, one can go from an electronica scene to a hardcore metal scene to a pseudo-hipster scene in the space of a few blocks.
+For the most part, these different groups get along fine and are pretty accepting of new entrants to their circle.
 So if you know what tribe fits you, google a joint that caters to that and fling yourself into the nightlife.
-Make sure to have a few drinks at the bars with friends in the traditional esquenta (warm up) before hitting the dance floor.
+Make sure to have a few drinks at the local bars (or gas stations) with friends in the traditional esquenta (warm up) before hitting the dance floor, you’ll not only be mixing in with the natives but saving yourself a lot of money (drinks at the club are expensive).
 Clubs only start packing after 12 or 1 am, so don’t worry about arriving late.

 5. Don’t book stays at super expensive hotels.